TheMindhouse/cryptocanvas-solidity/README.md

     Returns useful information about canvas, all packed in one handy function.

+* `calculateReward(uint32 _canvasId, address _address) returns (uint32 pixelsCount, uint reward, bool isPaid)`, free to call

+    Calculates reward for an address.
+Returns:
+    * number of pixels that given address painted
+    * reward in weis
+    * information if reward has been already paid.

+* `calculateCommision(uint32 _canvasId) public stateOwned(_canvasId) returns (uint comission, bool isPaid)`, free to call

+    Returns commision for given cavas and information if it has been already paid.

 ## Color palette
 CryptoCanvas, due to technical and aesthetic reasons, uses a custom color palette.
 Each number corresponds to a fixed color.
 Here is the full-color palette.